Education

 International study

-In the summer of 2022 we commissioned SQW to conduct an international research project designed to get a better understanding of what ‘good’ looks like by comparing the current system in England against international best practice of Adult Career Guidance.
+In the summer of 2022, we commissioned SQW and the University of Derby’s International Centre for Guidance Studies to conduct an international research project designed to gain a more comprehensive understanding of international best practice in Adult Career Guidance and what lessons could be learnt for the system in England.

 • To gain a better understanding of what ‘good’ looks like in adult career guidance.